Stocks slip as US-China trade talks end; Macy’s nosedives

-NEW YORK (AP) — A rally in global stock markets faded Thursday after U.S. and Chinese officials wrapped up three days of trade talks in Beijing without any significant breakthrough.
+NEW YORK — A rally in global stock markets faded Thursday after U.S. and Chinese officials wrapped up three days of trade talks in Beijing without any significant breakthrough.
 Retailers sank after Macy’s and Kohl’s said sales over the holidays were worse than expected, and airlines slumped after American gave a disappointing revenue forecast.

 The losses threaten to end a four-day winning streak for U.S. indexes.
 Oil prices also turned lower after an eight-day string of gains.